 - Speak to players in an appropriate way.
 Do not use profanity, put a player down, or yell at them.

-- Hold a parent meeting or two each season, preferably after a game where there is strong attendance.
+- Hold a parent meeting at least once or twice per season, preferably after a game where there is high attendance.

-- Show good sportsmanship and expect the same from players and parents.
+- Show good sportsmanship to the opposing team, its coaches and parents, and the referees.
+Expect the same from players and parents.

 - Only discuss a player with that player’s parents or other coaches, not with other players or parents.